Dorothy Brown to be interviewed by federal authorities, Sneed hears

 A recent federal indictment alleges that a former high-ranking employee in Brown’s office, Beena Patel, had asked Brown’s chief of staff to help another employee obtain a promotion because that employee’s brother had donated money to Brown’s campaign fund.

-When asked whether she told the chief of staff that the employee should be promoted because her brother had “done a lot” for the clerk’s office, Patel said, “No, I would never do that.”
-The indictment alleges she knew about the “merit raise” and that she told the employee to “keep mum” and “act surprised” when told about the raise.
+When asked whether she told the chief of staff that the employee should be promoted because her brother had “done a lot” for the clerk’s office, Patel said under oath, “No, I would never do that.”
+The indictment alleges Patel, in fact, knew about the “merit raise” and that she told the employee to “keep mum” and “act surprised” when told about the raise.

 Patel has pleaded not guilty to lying to a grand jury.